DanChianucci/Eagle2Kicad/readme.txt

 	-copy the Eagle file to the BOARD directory
 	-run brdConverter.py (in the BOARD directory)
 	-it will ask for the name of an input file, and output file -the input file is the name of the file you just copied

+Library Conversion:
+	Converts Module footprints... (no schematic symbols yet)

+Still Testing libconverter, so not supported yet